 Preheat the oven to 425 degrees.

-Empty the can of sweetened condensed milk into an oven-safe saucepan.
-(Came very close to using a pan with a plastic handle.
-Don't make this mistake.)
+very close to using a pan with a plastic handle.
+Don't make this

 Create a water bath in a larger, oven-safe pan.
 Fill it with a reasonable amount of water.